AndyMc3000/ci-ms3-pool-club/README.md

 #### User Stories ####
 > - [x] “I want to learn about what the CPC is.”
-> - [x] “I want to be able to view current and archived CPC League Tables.”
+> - [x] “I want to be able to view the current League Table.”
 > - [x] “I want to be able to register and sign-up to join the CPC.”
-> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - Current League Points, current Matches won/lost, current Games won/lost, current Matches played, and Matches remaining.”
+> - [x] “Once I'm sined-up and logged in, I want to be able to view my personal League statistics - my League Points, and my Matches Won/Lost.
-> - [x] “I want to be able to view my personal League statistics - League Points, Matches won/lost, Games won/lost, Matches played, and Matches remaining.”
 > - [x] “If I act as a Referee for a League Match, I want to be able to record the Match result and update the current League Table.”
-> - [x] “I want to be able to view my list of Leagues Matches, both those Matches Played and those Matches yet to be played."
-> - [x] “I want to be able to find contact details for other players so that I can arrange my Matches as/when required."
 > - [x] “I want to be able to edit and update my Account information."
+> - [x] “I want to be able to find contact infromation for the CPC, and be able to send a message to the CPC organisers."

 ### 2. The Scope Plane ###

 Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
 Listed below are the functional specifications and content requirements decided upon for the CPC website.

 #### Functional Specifications: ####
 * Build a responsive Website with 3 main pages - a Homepage, a Player Homepage, and an Admin homepage.
-Each of these pages should have a selection of 'feature views'/pages linked from them.
-The Homepage should have 4 page views linked from it, those being; 'Login', 'Current League Table' 'League Archive', and 'Register'.
-The Player Homepage should have 6 page views linked from it, those being; 'My League Stats', 'My Match List', 'Add Match Result', 'Find A Player', 'My League History', and 'Edit My Account'.
-The Admin Homepage should have 6 page views linked from it, those being; 'Add League', 'Add Player', 'Add Admin', 'Edit League', 'Edit Player', and 'Edit Match'.
+* Each of these pages should have a selection of 'feature views'/pages linked from them.
+The Homepage should have 3 page views linked from it, those being; 'Login', 'Current League Table', and 'Register'.
+* The Player Homepage should have 3 page views linked from it, those being; 'My League Stats', 'Add Match Result', and 'Edit My Account'.
+* The Admin Homepage should have 6 page views linked from it, those being; 'Add League', 'Add Player', and 'Edit League'.

 * All Pages:
    * All pages should include a Navigation bar to highlight the currently accessed page.
 The Navigation bar should have 3 different views; One for a non-logged in user, one for a logged in registered player, and one for an Admin user.
    * All pages should include a carousel with scrolling banners adverts for CPC sponsors at the bottom of the page.
    * All pages should include a Footer section which simply has a CPC logo which links to the Homepage, and copyright information.
-* Homepage, Registration page, Login page, and League Table pages:
+* Homepage, Registration page, Login page, and League Table page:
    * The Homepage should include and introduction section and a 'why join us?' section, which should introduce the club and promote the benefits of joining it.
    * The Homepage should also have an 'Our Leagues' which describes what the Leagues are and how often they are run.
-This section should also include button links to pages to view; 1.
-The current/active League Table, and 2.
-Archived League Tables.
+This section should also include a button linking to the current League Table.
-   * The Homepage should include a Contact Us section to show name, telephone, and email contact infromation for the CPC organisers, as well a contact form.
+   * The Homepage should include a Contact Us section to show name, telephone, and email contact information for the CPC organisers, as well a contact form where user ccan send a message.
    * The Register page should have a form which allows a new member to input their; First Name, Nickname, Surname, Telephone Number, Email Address, a Password, and it should also include a Confirm Password field.
 On clicking a Register button, a user will create a new document in a 'user' collection of a MongoDB database.
+This document will also contain default values (hidden from the form) for Points, Matches Won, Matches Lost, Games Won, Games Lost, Matches Remaining, and Leagues Entered.
    * The Login page should have a form where a User can input their email address and password.
 On clicking a "log In' button, the user should be redirected to their Player Homepage.
    * The Current League Table should show a table showing up-to-date data for all members in the current League.
-This table should include columns with headings for; Player Name, Points, Matches Won, Matches Lost, and Matches Remaining.
+This table should include columns with headings for; Rank, Player Name, Points, Matches Won, and Matches Lost.
-   * The League Archive page should include a dropdown box where a user can select the name of a League which which has an end date in the past.
-On clicking a 'view League' button, the data for the League Table for that League will populate a table on the page (in the same format as the above 'Current League Table').
 * Player Homepage:
-   * The 'My League Stats' page should include a table which shows a Players individual current League statistics including their: Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
+   * The 'My League Stats' page should include a table which shows a Players individual current League statistics including their: Points, Matches For, and Matches Against.
-   * The 'My Match List' page should include a table which shows a list of all a Players League fixtures.
-The table should include columns with headings for: Number, Player Name, Matches.
-All Players in the League should be listed, and the Matches column shoud show a 0, 1, or 2 to indicate the number of Matches played against an individual Player.
-Note: In a League, all Players will need to play to every other player twice.
-   * The 'Add Match Result' page should contain a form where a Player can results of a Match from the current League.
-The form should contain the following fields; Match Date, Match Referee, Player One, Player One Frames Won, Player Two, Player Two Frames Won.
+   * The 'Add Match Result' page should contain a form where a Player can record the results of a Match for the current League.
+The form should contain the following fields; Match Date, Match Referee, Player One, Player One Frames Won, Player Two, and Player Two Frames Won.
 On clicking a 'Add Result' button, the Player would then create a new Match document in the Matches collection on a MongoDB database.
-   * Find a Playershould include a form where a player can add Match details to a Matches collection on a MongoDB database.
-A Player can pick a match date from a date picker field.
-Then they can select the following from a series of dropdowns; Referee, Player One, Player On Frames Won, Player Two, Player Two Frames Won.
-On clicking a 'Add Result' button, they would then create a new document in the Matches collection.
-   * The 'My League History' page should include a dropdown box where a Player can select an Archived League.
-On clicking 'View Stats' button, a table should be populated with a Players statistics from that League.
-This table should show their: Points, Matches Played, Matches For, Matches Against, Games For, and Games Against.
+This action would also calculate the Points and Matches Won or Matches Lost for each Player.
+The League Table would should also be updated with the appropriate increase in Points and Matches Won/Lost for each Player.
    * The 'Edit My Account' page should include a form which pre-populates with a Players Account information.
 A Player can edit the details on the form.
 These details being; First Name, Nickname, Surname, Telephone Number, Email Address, and Password.
 On clicking a update details button, a user will update their document in the user collection on MongoDB.
 * Admin Homepage:
    * The 'Add League' page should contain a form where an Admin can input; League Name, League Description, Start Date and End Date.
    * The 'Add Player' page should contain the same form as in the Register page.
 This feature may be required when a person wants to join the club but is not computer savvy.
 And so an Admin can then register the user on their behalf.
-   * The 'Add Admin' page should contain a dropdown where an Admin can select a Player.
-On clicking a 'Make Admin' button an Admin then updates the admin value in a user document on MongoDB.
-The value will be updated from 'false' (the default value) to 'true.
-   * The 'Edit Player' page should contain a dropdown where an Admin can select a Player.
-On clicking a 'Select Player' button a form will be populated containing the same Player form data as in the 'Edit My Account' page.
-An Admin can then edit the account details of a player.
-On clicking a "Edit Player' button an Admin can then update a Players document in the user collection of a MongoDB database.
-Alternatively an Admin can also click a 'Delete Player' button which will delete a Player document from the user collection in a MongoDB database.
-   * The 'Edit League' page should contain a dropdown where an Admin can select a League.
-On clicking a 'Select League' button a form will be populated containing the following data about that League; League Name, League Description, Start Date and End Date.
+   * The 'Select League' page should contain a dropdown where an Admin can select a League.
+After selecting a league by clicking a button, the Admin will be redirected to the Edit League page where a form will be populated containing the following data about that League; League Name, League Description, Start Date and End Date.
 An Admin can then edit the League details.
-On clicking a "Edit League' button an Admin can then update a Leagues document in the league collection of a MongoDB database.
+On clicking a "Update League' button an Admin can then update a Leagues document in the league collection of a MongoDB database.
 Alternatively an Admin can also click a 'Delete League' button which will delete a League document from the league collection in a MongoDB database.
-   * The 'Edit Match' page should contain a dropdown where an Admin can select a Match from the current League.
-On clicking a 'Select Match' button a form will be populated containing the following data about that Match; Date, Referee, Player One, Player On Frames Won, Player Two, Player Two Frames Won.
-An Admin can then edit the infromation contained in those fields.
-On clicking a 'Edit Match' button, they would then update the Match document in the Matches collection on a MongoDB database.
-Alternatively an Admin can also click a 'Delete Match' button which will delete a Match document from the Matches collection in a MongoDB database.

 #### Content Requirements: ####
 * The images used on the Homepage Carousel should show people playing pool.
-The images should be colourful and 'exciting', in order to entice new members.
+The images should be colourful and 'exciting', in order to entice new members to join the club.
 * The 'Why Join' section on the Homepage should briefly, but completely, convey what the benefits are of joining the Club.
 * The 'Why Join' section should also contain appropriate images and texts contained within Bootstrap cards to reinforce the 'Why Join' messaging.
-* The 'Our Leagues' section on the Homepage should briefly, but completely, describe what the Club Leagues are and how often they are.
+* The 'Our Leagues' section on the Homepage should briefly, but completely, describe what the Club Leagues are and how often they are run.
-* This 'Our Leagues' section should also contain Bootstrap cards which contain images, texts, and link buttons which link to the Current League Table page, and the Archived League Tables page.
+* This 'Our Leagues' section should also contain Bootstrap cards which contain images, texts, and a link button which links to the current League Table page.
-* The Contact Us section should include text to describe how the Club can be contacted, and this should be placed above a Contact Form.
+* The Contact Us section should include text to describe how the Club can be contacted, including a telephone munber and an email address, which should be placed above a Contact Form.
 * The 'Visit our Sponsors' scrolling carousel section should contain a selection of attractive sponsor marketing banners, and include links to the external sponsor websites.
 * The Footer section should contain a single CPC logo which also serves as a link to the Homepage.

 ### 3. The Structure Plane ###